cppjames/rendeer/README.md

 - fixed problem with the mesh being too bright where light doesn't touch it

 #### v2.2.0
-- now it has a Wavefront importer for all your amazing 3D models
+- now it has a Wavefront importer for your 3D models
 - it sorts faces by distance so it can now render them in the (almost) correct order.
-- it can now calculate hard vertex normals (don't know why I made this).
+- it can now calculate hard vertex normals
-- I've fixed some of the BAD CODE.
+- I've fixed some of the 0x0BADC0DE.